Intrinsic Chirality of Graphs in 3-manifolds: Proof of Proposition

-We now apply the Characteristic Decomposition Theorem for Pared Manifolds \cite{JS, Jo, Mor} to the pared manifold $(X,P)$.
-Since $X$ is atoroidal, this gives us a characteristic family $\sigma$ of incompressible annuli in X with boundaries in $\partial X - P$ such that if $W$ is the closure of any component of $X-\sigma$, then the pared manifold $(W, W \cap (P \cup \sigma))$ is either simple, Seifert fibered, or I - fibered (see \cite{Bo1} for the necessary definitions).
+We now apply the Characteristic Decomposition Theorem for Pared Manifolds \cite{JS, Jo} to the pared manifold $(X,P)$.
+Since $X$ is atoroidal, this gives us a characteristic family $\sigma$ of incompressible annuli in $X$ with boundaries in $\partial X - P$ such that if $W$ is the closure of any component of $X-\sigma$, then the pared manifold $(W, W \cap (P \cup \sigma))$ is either simple, Seifert fibered, or $I$- fibered.
 Once again, since the characteristic family $\sigma$ is unique up to isotopy, we can modify $g$ by an isotopy (and again by an abuse of notation, still refer to the map as $g$) so that $g(\sigma)=\sigma$.

 Let $A$ be an annulus component of $P\cup \sigma$, and let $S$ denote the sphere obtained by capping off $A$ by a pair of disjoint disks $D_1$ and $D_2$ in $ N(v_1)$ and $\partial N(v_2)$, where $v_1$ and $v_2$ may or may not be distinct vertices.
 Suppose that each component of $M-S$ intersects more than one edge of $\Gamma-N(V)$.
 Then by removing the vertices $v_1$ and $v_2$ and the edges that contain them we would obtain two non-empty subgraphs (see Figure~\ref{Annulus}).
 But this contradicts our hypothesis that $\Gamma$ is 3-connected.
 Thus one of the components of $M-S$ meets $\Gamma-N(V)$ in at most one edge of $\Gamma$.